-Southern Highland residents and visitors will often have the pleasure of living with and/or observing local biodiversity.
-Here you will find information about threatened fauna, habitat and corridors, private land conservation and creating homes for wildlife, as well as information about wildlife care, roadkill and pest animals.
+Southern Highland residents and visitors often have the pleasure of living with or observing local biodiversity.
+We've compiled this information about local threatened fauna, habitat and corridors, private land conservation, creating homes for wildlife, wildlife care, roadkill, and pest animals.

 The Wingecarribee Shire has over 3000 hectares of council managed bushland reserves.
 Bushland reserves include Mansfield Reserve, Mount Gibraltar and River Bend Reserve.
 Council’s Bushcare team help with revegetation, weed control and other conservation activities.
 Bushcare and Rivercare volunteers are vital to the success of these activities and complement the work of the Bushcare team.